New downtown Las Vegas comedy club to feature Pauly Shore’s face

 Shore on Main has a good ring to it.
 So does Wiseguys Comedy Club, where in a couple of months you might find Shore on Main.

-The Wiseguys club is owned by company founder (and also veteran stand-up comic) Keith Stubbs, who opened his first comedy haven in Salt Lake City in 2001.
-Since, Stubbs has launched outposts in Ogden and Jordan Landing in West Jordan, Utah.
+The Wiseguys club is owned by company founder (and veteran stand-up comic) Keith Stubbs, who opened his first comedy haven in Salt Lake City in 2001.
+Stubbs has since launched outposts in Ogden and Jordan Landing in West Jordan, Utah.

 Shore can certainly be of assistance there.
 A Las Vegas resident since August, the comic has headlined several times at Stubbs’ Utah clubs over the years, including a stint at Jordan Landing from Feb.
 18-20.